 Use this colored transfer sheet on chocolate to create patterns and textures.
-Sold singly.

 Transfer Sheets are colored cocoa butter which has been screen printed onto a plastic backing.
 When applied to melted chocolate it bonds as the chocolate cools, and when the plastic backing sheet is removed the design remains.
 These sheets cannot be applied with water or by rubbing.